Microsoft cuts another 600 Seattle-area jobs as downsizing continues

-Microsoft’s plans for its Seattle-area workforce came into sharper focus Thursday when the company cut another 617 workers from its offices in Redmond, Bellevue and Issaquah.
+Microsoft’s plans for its Seattle-area workforce came into sharper focus Thursday when the company cut an additional 617 workers from its offices in Redmond, Bellevue and Issaquah.

 Thursday’s cuts, combined with the 878 Seattle-area workers let go in January, push Microsoft’s local layoff total to around 1,500, or 15% of the 10,000 jobs the Redmond-based tech giant plans to eliminate by March 31 as it responds to a cooling, disrupted tech sector.